Pandemic predictions and preparations prior to the COVID-19 pandemic: France

-The French health authorities decided in 2011 not to replenish their stocks in order to reduce acquisitions and storage costs and rely more on supplies from China and just-in-time logistics and distribute the responsibility to private companies on an optional basis.
-The French strategic stockpile dropped in this period from one billion surgical masks and 600 million FFP2 masks in 2010 to 150 million and zero, respectively in early 2020.
+The French health authorities decided in 2011 not to replenish their stocks in order to reduce acquisitions and storage costs, and rely more on supplies from China and just-in-time logistics, and distribute the responsibility to private companies on an optional basis.
+The French strategic stockpile dropped in this period from 1 billion surgical masks and 600 million FFP2 masks in 2010 to 150 million and zero, respectively in early 2020.

 United Kingdom

 Simulations of influenza-like pandemics have been carried out by United Kingdom's National Health Service (NHS) trusts since the 2007 H5N1 influenza outbreak ("bird flu").
 Russell King, a resilience manager in the NHS at the time, said "the Cabinet Office had identified the availability and distribution of PPE [personal protective equipment] as a pinch point in a pandemic".

-Exercise Cygnus was a three-day simulation exercise carried out by the UK Government in October 2016 to estimate the impact of a hypothetical H2N2 influenza pandemic on the UK.
+Exercise Cygnus was a 3-day simulation exercise carried out by the UK Government in October 2016 to estimate the impact of a hypothetical H2N2 influenza pandemic on the UK.
 It was conducted by Public Health England representing the Department of Health and Social Care.
-Twelve government departments across Scotland, Wales and Northern Ireland, as well as local resilience forums (LRFs) participated.
-More than 950 workers from those organisations, prisons and local or central government were involved during the three-day simulation, and their ability to cope under situations of high medical stress was tested.
-Participants were placed in the seventh week of the pandemic – the peak of the crisis, when there is the greatest demand for healthcare.
+Twelve government departments across Scotland, Wales, and Northern Ireland, as well as local resilience forums (LRFs) participated.
+More than 950 workers from those organizations, prisons, and local or central government were involved during the 3-day simulation, and their ability to cope under situations of high medical stress was tested.
+Participants were placed in the 7th week of the pandemic – the peak of the crisis, when there is the greatest demand for healthcare.
 At this stage, an estimated 50% of the population had been infected, with close to 400,000 deaths.
 The hypothetical situation was that the vaccine had been made and purchased but not yet delivered to the UK.
 Hospital and social care officials were to come up with emergency plans managing resource strain, while government officials were exposed to situations requiring quick decision-making.
-To make the situation more realistic, COBRA meetings were held between ministers and officials.
+To make the situation more realistic, Cabinet Office Briefing Rooms (COBRA) meetings were held between ministers and officials.
 Simulated news outlets and social media were employed to give fictitious updates.
-A government disclaimer on the UK pandemic preparedness website stated that the exercise was not intended to manage future pandemics of different nature, nor to pinpoint what measures to adopt to avoid widespread transmission.
+A government disclaimer on the UK pandemic preparedness website stated that the exercise was not intended to manage future pandemics of a different nature, nor to pinpoint what measures to adopt to avoid widespread transmission.

-Results from exercise showed that the pandemic would cause the country's health system to collapse from a lack of resources, with Sally Davies, the Chief Medical Officer at the time, stating that a lack of medical ventilators and the logistics of disposal of dead bodies were serious issues.
+Results from the exercise showed that the pandemic would cause the country's health system to collapse from a lack of resources, with Sally Davies, the Chief Medical Officer at the time, stating that a lack of medical ventilators and the logistics of disposing dead bodies were serious issues.
 The full results of the exercise were originally classified but later released following public inquiry and pressure.
-In November 2020, the UK government stated that all identified lessons had been discussed accordingly and appropriately taken into account for its pandemic preparedness plans.
+In November 2020, the UK government stated that all identified lessons had been discussed accordingly and appropriately and taken into account for pandemic preparedness plans.